-In recent years, the Ding research group studied by various methods and in detail the mechanism of ultrasonic damage to microbial cells of E. coli and S. aureus (Li 2016, Liao 2018).
-It was observed that there are several target sites for the destructive action of ultrasound in a microbial cell, including an outer membrane, a cell wall, a cytoplasmic membrane, and an inner structure.
-Herewith, they suggested that the main target depends on the type of bacteria; for Gram-negative bacteria it is the outer membrane, and for Gram-positive bacteria the inner (cytoplasmic) membrane (Li 2016).
-In addition, a kind of cell damage can be different, depending on the cell localization relatively to the zone of acoustic cavitation.
-Bacteria that are situated directly in the field of ultrasonic waves are destroyed quickly and completely under the action of high-power mechanic forces.
-Those microbial cells that do not enter the actual area of ultrasonic cavitation can get internal injuries, including destruction of intracellular DNA and inactivation of enzymes, without any damage to the cell membranes and walls.
-Apparently, free radicals generated during sonication, can introduce into cells via cavitation microjets and cause nuclear disintegration without affecting the cell membranes (Liao 2018).
+The Ding research group has recently studied the mechanisms of ultrasonic damage to E. coli and S. aureus microbial cells using a variety of methods (Li 2016; Liao 2018).
+They found several target sites within the microbial cell for the destructive action of US, including the outer membrane, the cell wall, the cytoplasmic membrane, and inner structures.
+They suggest that the primary cellular target depends on the bacteria type: in Gram-negative bacteria, the outer membrane is the primary target, and in Gram-positive bacteria, it is the inner (cytoplasmic) membrane (Li 2016).
+The type of cell damage can also differ, depending on the location of the cell relative to the zone of acoustic cavitation.
+Bacteria situated directly within the field of ultrasonic waves are destroyed quickly and entirely due to high-power mechanical forces.
+The microbial cells that are not within the ultrasonic cavitation area can endure internal injuries, including DNA destruction and enzyme inactivation, without any damage to the cell membranes and walls.
+These effects may be mediated by free radicals generated during sonication and introduced into the cells via cavitation microjets (Liao 2018).

-In the case of yeast, in contrast to bacterial cells, under the action of ultrasonic treatment, a cell wall is damaged first of all, and disruption of a cell membrane is, apparently, a consequence of the cell wall destruction (Tao 2015).
+In yeast, in contrast to bacterial cells, ultrasonic treatment primarily damages the cell wall leading to cellular disruption (Tao 2015).

-The target of ultrasonic damage in viruses is a viral envelope, consisting of a membrane with inserted virus-specific glycoproteins.
-These glycoproteins act as ligands for the adsorption of viruses to receptors on the cell surface, so that destruction of the envelope inactivates the virus.
-At the same time, viruses with an outer protein coat, the viral capsid, in contrast to enveloped viruses, are not sensitive to sonication (Scherba 1991).

-At the same time, it is worth mentioning a stimulating effect of low-intensity ultrasonic irradiation on the growth rate of bacteria, discovered and studied by Pitt et al. in 1994 (Pitt, 1994).
-It was shown that low-frequency ultrasound (70 kHz) with low intensity (<2 W/cm2) not only did not decrease the viability of the Staphylococcus epidermidis, Pseudomonas aeruginosa, and Escherichia coli, but even increased the rate of their growth in comparison with the untreated by ultrasound control cells.
-The authors explain this effect by increased rate of oxygen and nutrients transport to the cells and waste from the cells, and by a stress-induced growth of cells under the effect of sonication (Pitt 1994, Pitt 2003; Erriu 2014).
+It is also worth noting the stimulating effect of low-intensity US irradiation on the bacterial growth rate, as discovered and studied by Pitt et al. (1994).
+They showed that low-frequency, low-intensity US (70 kHz, <2 W/cm2) did not decrease Staphylococcus epidermidis, Pseudomonas aeruginosa, and Escherichia coli viability, but in fact, increased their growth rate in comparison to untreated control cells.
+The authors attribute this effect to increased oxygen and nutrients transport to the cells, increased waste removal from the cells, and stress-induced cellular growth following sonication (Pitt 1994; Pitt 2003; Erriu 2014).

-Ultrasound affects not only bacterial cells, but also viruses.
-Although this review is dedicated to microorganisms, we want to exhibit antiviral properties of US.
-It was found that feline herpesvirus type 1 was affected by US and the lesions appeared in the viral envelope grew with an increase in sonication intensity.
-However, feline calicivirus was not susceptible to this treatment.
-The physical mechanism of viral inactivation was suggested to be transient (or "collapse") cavitation (Scherba 1991; Erriu 2014).
+Although this review focuses on microorganisms, the antiviral properties of US should also be noted.
+The target of ultrasonic damage in viruses is the viral envelope, consisting of a membrane with virus-specific glycoproteins.
+These glycoproteins mediate virus entry by acting as ligands for cell surface receptors so that envelope destruction inactivates the virus.
+However, viruses with a viral capsid, an outer protein coat, are insensitive to sonication, in contrast to enveloped viruses (Scherba 1991).
+Indeed, in feline herpesvirus type 1, lesions appeared in the viral envelope following US, with their severity a function of sonication intensity.
+However, feline calicivirus was not susceptible to US.
+The physical mechanism of viral inactivation was suggested to be transient (or “collapse”) cavitation (Scherba 1991; Erriu 2014).

-b.
-Effect of ultrasound on microbial biofilms
+1.b.
+Ultrasound effect on microbial biofilms